 If an appliance or light fixture suddenly goes out, it’s probably due to the circuit breaker tripping.

-If you find the electrical panel, reset the circuit, but you hear a “pop” sound and the breaker trips again, we need to identify the root cause and fully reset the breaker to fix the problem.
+If you find the electrical panel and reset the circuit, but you hear a “pop” sound and the breaker trips again, we need to identify the root cause and fully reset the breaker to fix the problem.